What are the schools in Luxembourg like?

 When we asked about the schools in Luxembourg, they said...

 "The International School of Luxembourg (ISL) is one of the best international schools in Luxembourg.
 It is a non-profit, co-educational day school offering an international curriculum for students from pre-school to grade 12.
 ISL is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 It offers a rigorous academic program, with a strong emphasis on language development, and a wide range of extracurricular activities.
 The European School Luxembourg I is another excellent international school in Luxembourg.
 It is a bilingual school offering instruction in English and French, and is accredited by the European Schools system.
 It offers a comprehensive curriculum, with a focus on language development, and a wide range of extracurricular activities.
 The Lycée Michel Rodange is a bilingual school offering instruction in French and German.
 It is accredited by the Ministry of Education and offers a comprehensive curriculum, with a focus on language development, and a wide range of extracurricular activities.
 The International School of Luxembourg II is a private, co-educational day school offering an international curriculum for students from pre-school to grade 12.
 It is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
-It offers a rigorous academic program, with a strong emphasis on language development, and a wide range of extracurricular activities," remarked one parent with kids at in .
+It offers a rigorous academic program, with a strong emphasis on language development, and a wide range of extracurricular activities," explained one expat living in Luxembourg.

 Please login to continue reading this article.